Bachelor of Arts (Communication)

 OP702002Closed to new enrolments

 Approximately 10-12 hours study per week for each 20 credit course.
 This may be higher at assessment or exam time.

-Please note: This version is only available to students who began studying this qualification before 11 September 2012.
+Please note: This version of 702022 Bachelor of Arts (Communication) is only available to students who began studying this qualification before 11 September 2012.

 In August 2018 there were two course changes to this degree major